infrapedia/infrapedia.com/client/README.md

 ## Version 2.1.4

 - BuyDialog component points field is now using custom api and mapbox places api
+- buyMessageFormatter helper function needed to be updated

 ## Version 2.1.3